 SECTION A

-This Call Off Order Form is issued in accordance with the provisions of the Framework Agreement for the provision of Business Consultancy Services under Lot 1 of RM6008 Management Consultancy Services dated 04 September 2018.
+This Call Off Order Form is issued in accordance with the provisions of the Framework Agreement for the provision of Management Consultancy Services under Lot 1 of RM6008 Management Consultancy Services dated 04 September 2018.

 The Supplier agrees to supply the Services specified below on and subject to the terms of this Call Off Contract.